tgoldenberg/brn-gitbook/chapter_7_establishing_a_database_schema.md

 And now is a good time to make a commit.

-[commit]() – Fetch conversation data and render in Conversations component
+[Commit 13]() – "Fetch conversation data and render in Conversations component"

 ## Adding Routing to our Messages View